cki-project/kpet-archived/README.md

   configuration.
 Copied from the kpet database value of the same name.
 See https://beaker-project.org/docs/admin-guide/kickstarts.html for more information.
+* `waived`: True if the suites's failure should be ignored regarding the test run success/failure, eg. because it's new or unstable.
 * `maintainers`: List of strings with the names and emails of the test maintainers.
 * `origin`: The name of a test suite origin - the source for the suite's code.